fxthomas/displaycal-help/source/measurement_devices.rst

 Choosing a measurement device
 =============================

+Since DisplayCAL is all about measuring the display characteristics, we will need a measurement device.

 What are we looking for?
 ------------------------

-In order to build our display profile, we need to physically measure the **brightness** of the light emitted by the display and its **color**, when you, the user, give it any RGB value as an input.
-The profile will contain a summarized record of these measurements.
+In order to measure our display, we need to physically measure the **brightness** of the light emitted by the display and its **color**, when you, the user, give it any RGB value as an input.
+The profiles created by DisplayCAL will contain a summarized record of these measurements.

 Luckily for us, physicists and color scientists have come up with a common way of representing
 these: we only need **3 values: X, Y and Z**, which together form the CIE-XYZ_ space.
 The